airbus/decomon/README.md

 Our algorithm improves existing forward linear relaxation algorithms for general Keras based Neural Networks without manual derivation.
 Our implementation is also automatically **differentiable**.
-So far we support only forward mode perturbation but the next release will incorporate both backward mode perturbation and hybrid approaches as well. `Decomon is compatible with a wider range of perturbation: boxes, $L_{\inf, 1, 2}$ norms or general convex sets described by their vertices.
+So far we support interval bound propagation, forward mode perturbation, backward mode perturbation and their hybrid approaches as well.
+`Decomon is compatible with a wider range of perturbation: boxes, $L_{\inf, 1, 2}$ norms or general convex sets described by their vertices.

 Decomon appeared to us as a complementary tool to existing libraries for the certification of neural networks.